opeik/tekken-handbook/Basics/Attacking-&-Defending.md

 ## Blocking

-{% include video.html url-small="GratefulElaborateJapanesebeetle" url-large="GratefulElaborateJapanesebeetle"
+{% include video.html url-small="GratefulElaborateJapanesebeetle" url-large="GrimCornyGerenuk"
 class="float-left float-figure"
 description="Neutral guard can be broken by specific strings" %}

 ### Neutral Guard
-If you're not inputting any directions, the game considered you to be in neutral
+If you're not inputting any directions, the game considers you to be in neutral
 <span class="no-break">(<img class="icon" src="/assets/img/n.svg">)</span>.
 While in neutral, you passively block high and mid attacks.
 Neutral guard is a legacy Tekken mechanic and it's dangerous to rely on it since certain strings